-Australian food isn't just coffee and brunch plates (although we’d be perfectly happy with those strong cuppas and eggs); Australia has some of the best produce in the world, and the freshest, most modern plates around.
+Australian food isn't just coffee and brunch plates, although we would be perfectly happy with those strong cuppas and eggs.
+Australia has some of the best produce in the world, and the freshest, most modern plates around.

-Fortunately for us in Singapore, we can skip out on the (minimum) five-hour flight for an immediate slice of Down Under: in the good hands of Luke to Toby, we can enjoy Australian fine dining, casual eats and Italian-style Australian sweets in our backyards:
+Thankfully, for foodies in Singapore, they may skip on the (minimum) five-hour flight there for a taste of the cuisine.
+In the good hands of Luke to Toby, you may now enjoy Australian fine-dining, casual eats and Italian-style Australian sweets in your backyard.

-This iconic Melbournian café is an Italian-style pasticceria and coffee bar specializing in European-style cakes, desserts, and coffee.
+This iconic Melbournian cafe is an Italian-style pasticceria and coffee bar specialising in European-style cakes, desserts, and coffee.
 Enjoy the freshly-made (and sold on the same day) treats on site, reclining on the al fresco seats of this Milanese-vibed 140-seater.
-We are always partial to the cannolis, but also try the pear and cheese crumble ($10) and Italian hot chocolate ($6).
-There's also a savoury menu of all-day breakfast items, and a menu for the kids.
+We are always partial to the cannolis (Italian deep-fried pastries shaped like “little tubes”, filled with sweet riccotta), but also try the pear and cheese crumble ($10) and Italian hot chocolate ($6).
+There's also a menu of savoury bites, all-day breakfast items, and a menu for children.

 Cafe Brunetti | Address: 163 Tanglin Road, #01-35/36, Tanglin Mall | Tel: 67339088 | Opening hours: Fri, Sat & eve of public holidays 8am-10pm; Sun-Thu 8am-9pm